ID Theft Protection

 Greater Eastern Credit Union is delighted to offer identity theft detection to GECU Members.
-We have partnered with one of the nation’s most trusted names in identity theft protection to provide you with access to a comprehensive suite of services to address fraud caused by identity theft if it happens to you or your family member.
+GECU has partnered with Merchants Information Solutions, Inc. https://merchantsinfo.com/, one of the nation’s most trusted names in identity theft protection, to provide access to a comprehensive suite of services to address fraud caused by identity theft.

 These services include:

 - Fully Managed Identity Theft Research, Remediation and Recovery – If you suspect identity theft, or if your personal information becomes compromised, we will assign you to a professional, certified and licensed Recovery Advocate will complete the recovery work on your behalf, report progress along the way, and be there for you until your good name is restored – no matter how long it takes!